tommyettinger/textratypist/README.md

 changing your font, and the "font family" feature.
 A font can be assigned a "family" of other fonts and names to use to refer to them; this acts like a normal style, but actually changes what Font is used to draw.
 The full list of styles is long, but isn't as detailed as the effect tokens.
-You can enable styles with something like libGDX color markup, in square brackets like `[*]`, or you can use `{STYLE=BOLD}` to do the same thing.
+You can enable styles with something like libGDX color markup, in square brackets like `[*]`, or (if the markup is used in a `TypingLabel`) you can use `{STYLE=BOLD}` to do the same thing.
 Tags and style names are both case-insensitive, but color names are case-sensitive.
+The square-bracket syntax uses primarily punctuation, and is inspired by Markdown syntax (which GitHub uses, among other places).

+In the following list, each entry looks something like:

+`[*]` toggles bold mode.
+Can use style names `*`, `B`, `BOLD`, `STRONG`.

+That means you can always use `[*]` to turn bold mode on or off, and in a TypingLabel you can additionally use the case-insensitive syntax `{STYLE=*}`,  `{STYLE=B}`,  `{STYLE=BOLD}`, or  `{STYLE=STRONG}` to do the same thing.

 The full list of styles and related square-bracket tags:

 - `[]` undoes the last change to style/color/formatting, though it doesn't do anything to TypingLabel effects.
+  - This acts much like `[]` does in libGDX BitmapFont markup, but works on more than colors.
 - `[ ]` resets all styles/colors/formatting and effects to the initial state.
+  - This used different syntax before version 0.10.0; if updating from an older version, you probably want to change the old `[]` to the new `[ ]`.
 - `[(label)]` temporarily stores the current formatting state as `label`, so it can be re-applied later.
+  - This can be useful if you want to insert a formatted snippet into an outer piece of text, without losing the formatting the outer text had before the insertion.
+  - `label` can be any alphanumeric String.
+It probably shouldn't have spaces in it, but can have underscores.
 - `[ label]` re-applies the formatting state stored as `label`, if there is one.
 - `[*]` toggles bold mode.
 Can use style names `*`, `B`, `BOLD`, `STRONG`.
 - `[/]` toggles oblique mode (like italics).
 Can use style names `/`, `I`, `OBLIQUE`, `ITALIC`.